 - The Daily Show parodied these shows (and Punk'd specifically) at the end of a "This Week in God" segment, with a fake advertisement for a show called Baptiz'd.
 Instead of an elaborate prank, the action involved Stephen Colbert throwing a paper cup of water into a coworker's face, then cracking up, showing him the "hidden cameras" (which can't be that hidden since they're just standing in the hallway by a water cooler), and informing him that he "just got Baptiz'd!"
 (Next week: Circumcis'd!)

-- Just For Laughs Gags is a Canadian version of these.
+- Just for Laughs: Gags is a Canadian version of these.
 Because there's pretty much no dialogue at all (overdubbing with music), it's often shown during flights.
 Its specialty is immense use of public service uniforms and vehicles (and pranks involving nuns that would not work anywhere else except in Quebec).
 Interestingly though, they also license some content from Australian hidden camera show Just Kidding.

 - The same writers also had a show Surprise Sur Prise, which focused on elaborate pranks on celebrities.